 The LED light positioned to illuminate the cut line is genuinely useful in low-light conditions, and the electric brake stops the blade fast after you release the trigger -- important for jobsite safety when you're moving the saw around frequently.

 The DeWalt DCS578B is a left-blade circular saw that shares its 5800 RPM no-load speed with the Milwaukee but brings a few meaningful advantages.
-The headline feature is FLEXVOLT ADVANTAGE compatibility -- this saw runs on standard 20V MAX batteries, but snap in a 60V FLEXVOLT pack and the motor automatically ramps up to deliver corded-level power without any mode switching.
+The headline feature is the FLEXVOLT 60V MAX platform -- this saw requires a FLEXVOLT battery pack and delivers corded-level power without stepping down to a standard 20V MAX pack.
 For contractors already running FLEXVOLT batteries on their grinders, table saws, and miter saws, this versatility is a real win.

 The 57-degree bevel capacity is the widest in this class, and I used it to cut some steep compound angles on a stair-building project where I needed to go beyond the 53.5-degree range many saws top out at.
 The adjustment mechanism is smooth, with clear, easy-to-read scales on the bevel and depth adjustments.
 The electric brake is standard, and the guard retraction is clean with no binding even in repeated use.